santisoler/cv/README.md

 and then `wkhtmltopdf` to create a PDF.

-The whole process is automated through GitHub Actions, so after any new commit on `master`, the CV is automatically built and uploaded to the `pdf` branch.
+The whole process is automated through GitHub Actions, so after any new commit on `master`, both pdf and html versions of the CV are automatically built and uploaded to the `gh-pages` branch.

 I got inspiration and knowledge for creating this workflow from: